anthonyharrison/lib4package/README.md

 # Lib4package

 Lib4package is a library to handle package metadata to be included in a Software Bill of Materials (SBOMs).
-It supports SBOMs created in both
+The data should be suitable for SBOMs created in both
 [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org) formats.

 It has been developed on the assumption that having a common way of obtaining component metadata regardless of the language ecosystem will be useful to developers.